 Highlights of ISBA’s history include:

 In the late 1800s, the legal profession was not held in high esteem due largely to the low educational requirements in admission standards.
-In 1897, the ISBA and Chicago Bar Association responded by making proposals to the state supreme court to create a state board of law examiners and to require a high school education for admission to the bar.
-These recommendations were adopted, and admission to the bar became steadily more challenging.
+In 1897, the ISBA and Chicago Bar Association responded by making proposals to the Illinois Supreme Court to create a state board of law examiners and to require a high school education for admission to the bar.
+These recommendations were adopted and admission to the bar became steadily more challenging.

-In 1933, after 22 years of effort by the ISBA, the Illinois General Assembly adopted the Civil Practice Act of 1933, Illinois' first modern system of civil practice and procedure.
-And in 1935, the ISBA worked with competing legal publishers to arrive at a State Bar Association edition of the Illinois statutes which could be cited as legal authority and which is still in use today.
+In 1933, after 22 years of effort by the ISBA, the Illinois General Assembly adopted the Civil Practice Act of 1933, Illinois’ first modern system of civil practice and procedure.
+And in 1935, the ISBA worked with competing legal publishers to arrive at a state bar association edition of the Illinois statutes that could be cited as legal authority and is still in use today.

 In 1962, the ISBA spearheaded the successful campaign for revision of the judicial article of the Illinois Constitution.
 This sweeping change led to the creation of our modern judiciary and is generally considered to be the ISBA’s most important public initiative.

 The ISBA was also instrumental in the adoption of the Criminal Code (1961) and the Code of Criminal Procedure (1963).
 In the 1970s and 80s, the ISBA was a strong advocate for the no-fault divorce provisions of the Marriage and Dissolution of Marriage Act and for independent administration of decedents’ estates, both of which became law.
 In Congress, the ISBA played a significant role in drafting language governing generation-skipping tax transfers.
 The ISBA also was instrumental in creating the Illinois Institute for Continuing Legal Education, the Client Security Fund of the Bar of Illinois, the Lawyers’ Assistance Program, and the Lawyers Trust Fund.